ShacharHarshuv/open-ear/README.md

 1. Identify interval
 2. Identify note in a tonal context
 3. Identify chord & chord progressions in a tonal context
+4. Identify a triad chord inversion in close position

-The app is still under initial development and might contain bugs and incompleted features.
+The app is still under initial development and might contain bugs and uncompleted features.

 ![Image](https://i.imgur.com/SFcYW2a.png)